Tractatus Theologico-Politicus: Spinoza's political theory

 Spinoza agreed with Thomas Hobbes that if each man had to fend for himself, with nothing but his own right arm to rely upon, then the life of man would be "nasty, brutish, and short".
 The truly human life is only possible in an organised community, that is, a state or commonwealth.
 The state ensures security of life, limb and property; it brings within reach of every individual many necessaries of life which he could not produce by himself; and it sets free sufficient time and energy for the higher development of human powers.
-Now the existence of a state depends upon a kind of implicit agreement on the part of its members or citizens to obey the sovereign authority which governs it.
-In a state no one can be allowed to do just as he pleases.
-Every citizen is obliged to obey its laws; and he is not free even to interpret the laws in a special manner.
-This looks at first like a loss of freedom on the part of the individuals, and the establishment of an absolute power over them.
+Now, the existence of a state depends upon a kind of implicit agreement on the part of its members or citizens to obey the sovereign authority that governs it.
+In a state, no one can be allowed to do just as he pleases.
+Every citizen is obliged to obey the laws, and he is not free even to interpret the laws in a special manner.
+This looks at first like a loss of freedom on the part of the individuals and the establishment of an absolute power over them.
 Yet that is not really so.
-In the first place, without the advantages of an organised state the average individual would be so subject to dangers and hardships of all kinds and to his own passions that he could not be called free in any real sense of the term, least of all in the sense that Spinoza used it.
+In the first place, without the advantages of an organised state, the average individual would be so subject to dangers and hardships of all kinds and to his own passions that he could not be called free in any real sense of the term, least of all in the sense that Spinoza used it.
 Man needs the state not only to save him from others but also from his own lower impulses and to enable him to live a life of reason, which alone is truly human.
 In the second place, state sovereignty is never really absolute.
 It is true that almost any kind of government is better than none, so that it is worth bearing much that is irksome rather than disturb the peace.
-But a reasonably wise government will even in its own interest endeavour to secure the good will and cooperation of its citizens by refraining from unreasonable measures, and will permit or even encourage its citizens to advocate reforms, provided they employ peaceable means.
-In this way the state really rests, in the last resort, on the united will of the citizens, on what Jean-Jacques Rousseau, who read Spinoza, subsequently called the "general will".
+But a reasonably wise government will even in its own interest endeavour to secure the goodwill and cooperation of its citizens by refraining from unreasonable measures, and will permit or even encourage its citizens to advocate reforms, provided they employ peaceable means.
+In this way, the state really rests, in the last resort, on the united will of the citizens, on what Jean-Jacques Rousseau, who read Spinoza, subsequently called the "general will".